Werner Skagit FG Review

 Performance

-This paddle didn't have the higher performance feel of paddles with a carbon or fiberglass blade construction.
-However, when considering cheaper paddles with a plastic blend, it is important to remember that not all plastics are created equal.
-This particular blend is well suited to kayaking.
-More rigid than the other budget options tested, the blades deliver a more effective stroke, with less flutter.
+The Skagit FG doesn't have the higher-performance feel of paddles with fancier construction.
+While the “FG” in the name does stand for fiberglass, in this case, it means 'fiberglass-reinforced nylon,' which isn't as lightweight as some other composite options.
+However, when considering cheaper paddles with a fully plastic blend, it is important to remember that not all plastics are created equal.
+The particular blend of the Skagit is well suited to kayaking.
+More rigid than the other budget options we tested, the blades deliver a more effective stroke with less flutter.

-The Smart View system makes this paddle easy to adjust, assuming you haven't allowed sand or grit to collect in the connection point.
+The Smart View adjustable ferrule is a simple-to-use system.
 The viewing portal enables paddles to identify the feather of the paddle, making it straightforward to adjust with little thought.
-Werner offers nine options for the blade feather angle, which testers found more than sufficient to meet different needs and paddling conditions.
+Werner offers nine feather-angle options in 15-degree increments, which testers found sufficient to meet different needs and paddling conditions.

 Locking Mechanism Security